 The keffiyeh symbol.
 Today there is a merging of symbols of all movements in the spirit of Palestinian unity.
 Like on the Israeli side, Palestine, here, is the whole country.

 The National Emblem

 The Palestinian state emblem is the eagle of Saladin, based on a relief on the wall of Cairo citadel.
 There are accounts of it being used on his banner.
-There is a "contest" in the Arab world between Saladin's eagle, and the falcon of the Quraysh.
+There is a "contest" in the Arab world between Saladin's eagle, and the falcon of the Quraish.
 In most Arab states to the east of Palestine, except Iraq, it is the falcon which is the centerpiece of the emblems, including Syria, Jordan, the Gulf states.
-Quraysh was the clan of Prophet Mohammad.
+Quraish was the clan of Prophet Mohammad.
 I don't know why the eagle was chosen.
-I speculate that perhaps the falcon had more Islamic connotations, the eagle implying perhaps a more nationalistic message which could appeal also to the Christians?
+I speculate that perhaps the falcon had more Islamic connotations, the eagle implying perhaps a more nationalistic message which could also appeal to the Christians?
 I would be happy for readers who might know, to tell me.